↦Back to Pricing Architectural and Interior Design-, Landscape, Real Estate Photography

 In the end the client must decide how much time should be invested, which must-have shots and lighting conditions shall be part of the result, and what budget shall be allocated.

-High-stake Real Estate ‘format’ can basically be a synonym for Architectural Photo Shoot and starts at 2-4 hours.
+High-stake Real Estate ‘format’ can basically be a synonym for Architectural Photo Shoot.
 More complex multiple unit projects require more time.
 I do offer an upgraded Real Estate photography format that adds more time and angles to the photo shoot — basically the upgraded format is a more custom architectural shoot.

 Some thoughts